SAP-archive/teched2020-ANA363/exercises/ex2/README.md

 ### Step 58

 We are now going to fix the problem identified in step 30.
-The easy thing to do is to simply switch the conversion type, but we’ll show you another way; by stripping the original thousands separator out of the data.Start by going back to the dataset.And move RecreationVisits from the measures to the dimensions group.
+The easy thing to do is to simply switch the conversion type, but we’ll show you another way; by stripping the original thousands separator out of the data.

+Start by going back to the dataset.

+And move RecreationVisits from the measures to the dimensions group.

 ![][image-58]
 ### Step 59